Working Holiday Program when you are from Japan

 - date of birth: year - MONTH - date (example: 1995-APR-01)

-Every year applications for WHP will start on April 1st.
+Due to COVID-19, this year applications for WHP will start on October 13th.
 A maximum of 200 applicants will receive a “Pre-Registration Letter” from the Netherlands embassy in Tokyo.
 If the quota of 200 applications have been reached, you will receive a notification by automatic-reply.